piotr-yuxuan/walter-ci/README.md

 ![](./doc/helmut-kohl-1.jpg)

-## How to write a good README?

-See it later, once there is actually something to tell about.
+This action runs an opinionated set of standard steps for all your Clojure projects, defined by conventions and no configuration.

+The goal of Walter is to automate and standardize CI maintenance jobs as much as possible so that you can scale it to more than two public personal projects on GitHub.

+It's extremely tedious to maintain workflows on more than two repositories.
+What if you want to make a change?
+What if you have had a good idea to improve your CI on your latest project?
+You don't want to loose any time to propagate change by replication and copy/paste.
+That's the job of a machine, so let a machine do it.

 ## Installation

-Refer `main` branch to automatically upgrade this action across all your repositories.
+Refer the `main` branch to automatically upgrade this action across all your repositories.
+This makes the most of Walter, otherwise you lose the benefits of it.

 ``` yaml
 - name: piotr-yuxuan/walter-ci
   uses: piotr-yuxuan/walter-ci@main # use branch main
 ```

-If you are unsure how to do it, in your public GitHub repository create a file `.github/workflows/walter-ci.yml` with the following
+If you are unsure about how to do it, in your public GitHub repository create a file `.github/workflows/walter-ci.yml` with the following
 content: